Mercy is illegal. Love is a death sentence. And survival demands complicity.

 Daggermouth is deeply concerned with how systems control bodies.
 Especially women’s bodies.

 The Consummation Chamber exposes the Heart’s true intent: loyalty enforced through ritualized violation.
-It is one of the most disturbing revelations in the novel.
+It is one of the most disturbing and important revelations in the novel.

 When women unmask themselves publicly, they transform the regime’s greatest tool of control into its undoing.